HasnaatCodes/ReactStudy/README.md

 # ReactStudy

-This repo contains code from React 16 Course on Udemy.
+This repo contains practice projects that I am doing to practice my React knowledge.

-I'm updating this as I go along in the course.